CardCaster-UCD/CardCasterGame/ProjectDocument.md

 The [discard pile](https://github.com/CardCaster-UCD/CardCasterGame/blob/0bb9427be1399cdf105a495f8aaa034b2c2e6557/Assets/Scripts/DiscardController.cs#L4) simply stores all the cards that have already been used in a list.
 When the hand tries to draw and the discard pile is empty, [the discard pile gets shuffled back into the deck](https://github.com/CardCaster-UCD/CardCasterGame/blob/0bb9427be1399cdf105a495f8aaa034b2c2e6557/Assets/Scripts/DeckController.cs#L13).
 Thus, the player never runs out of cards.

 The puzzle hand is just like the regular hand, except it doesn't switch out any cards.
-It always has the two cards used in the puzzle, [Fireball and WindBlast, and a thid inconsequential card](https://github.com/CardCaster-UCD/CardCasterGame/blob/0bb9427be1399cdf105a495f8aaa034b2c2e6557/Assets/Scripts/PuzzleHandController.cs#L29).
+It always has the two cards used in the puzzle, [Fireball and WindBlast, and a third inconsequential card](https://github.com/CardCaster-UCD/CardCasterGame/blob/0bb9427be1399cdf105a495f8aaa034b2c2e6557/Assets/Scripts/PuzzleHandController.cs#L29).

 ## World Team